Table of Contents

 Offer local pick-up options

 Some delivery delays may occur due to a backlog on the courier’s end (often resulting from labour shortages and limitations in resources).
-As a result, many packages may not get delivered for a while, even though they’ve already reached the carrier facility in the destination city.
+As a result, many packages may not get delivered for a while, even though they’ve already reached the courier facility in the destination city.

 Offering local pick-up options gives customers a way to get to their package, rather than waiting for their package to get to them.
-While this option is typically only viable in larger cities or for businesses that have brick-and-mortar or B2B locations, in-store pickup or pickup at a carrier storefront (such as a FedEx or UPS location) can ease customer frustrations.
+While this option is typically only viable in larger cities or for businesses that have brick-and-mortar or B2B locations, in-store pickup or pickup at a courier storefront (such as a FedEx or UPS location) can ease customer frustrations.

 Monitor your entire supply chain, regularly